sndels/prosper/readme.md

   - From the environment map with split sum approximation
 - 1D ACES-tonemap[^2]
 - Deferred and forward rendering paths
-- Pipeline ray tracing
+- Path tracing reference
-  - Naive path tracing for directional light and skybox "IBL"
+  - Uniformly sampled lights
+  - Importance sampled diffuse and specular BRDF
+  - Stochastic transparency
 - Depth of Field
   - Work in progress based on [A Life of a Bokeh](https://www.advances.realtimerendering.com/s2018/index.htm) among other sources
 - Animation support for transformations